-The Georgia Historical Society and City of Hogansville dedicated a historic marker Saturday in honor of former postmaster Isaiah Lofton, who lived through an assassination attempt in 1897.
+The city of Hogansville voted during Tuesday’s council meeting to build around the historic marker honoring former postmaster Isaiah Lofton, who lived through an assassination attempt in 1897.

 During the year 2020, Hogansville saw new businesses open, projects begin and COVID-19 make its way through the city.

 The city of Hogansville will be able to move forward with its city hall renovations after being approved for a USDA loan.

 Hundreds of people lined Main Street in Hogansville Saturday as the city held its annual Christmas parade.

 The City of Hogansville voted during a city council meeting Monday night to enter an intergovernmental agreement with the Troup County Sheriff’s Office, to fill any gaps the Hogansville Police Department has while searching for new officers.